plone/training/mastering-plone/about_mastering.rst

 Minor bug fixes can be pushed directly in the `repository <https://github.com/plone/training>`_, bigger changes should made as `pull-requests <https://github.com/plone/training/pulls/>`_ and discussed previously in tickets.

+We use `MyST, or Markedly Structured Text <https://myst-parser.readthedocs.io/en/latest/>`_, as the syntax for authoring training documentation.
+This allows authors to write in either Markdown or reStructuredText, and build the docs in a desired format.

+We use `colon-fence syntax <https://myst-parser.readthedocs.io/en/latest/syntax/optional.html#code-fences-using-colons>`_, instead of the default backtick syntax, to use live preview in editors.

 .. _about-licence-label: